Insights on music pitching, sync licensing, and playlist sharing.

 Looking for a DISCO alternative?
 Here is the honest landscape — who actually competes with DISCO.ac, who pretends to, and which one fits your career stage.
 With pricing.

-Step-by-step guide to canceling DISCO.ac, exporting your catalog, and switching to a cheaper alternative without losing your shares, contacts, or sync pitches.
+Step-by-step guide to canceling DISCO.ac, exporting your catalog, and switching to a modern alternative without losing your shares, contacts, or sync pitches.

 The three biggest sync licensing platforms, compared honestly.
 What each one costs, what each does best, and which fits your career stage.